getify/You-Dont-Know-JS/up & going/ch2.md

 But a more natural way of applying prototypes is a pattern called "behavior delegation", where you intentionally design your linked objects to be able to **delegate** from one to the other for parts of the needed behavior.

-**Note:** For more information about prototypes and behavior delegation, see Chapters 3-6 of the *"this & Object Prototypes"* title of this book series.
+**Note:** For more information about prototypes and behavior delegation, see Chapters 3-6 of the *this & Object Prototypes* title of this series.

 ## Old & New

-Some of the JS features we've already covered, and certainly many of the features covered in the rest of this book series, are newer additions and will not necessarily be available in older browsers.
+Some of the JS features we've already covered, and certainly many of the features covered in the rest of this series, are newer additions and will not necessarily be available in older browsers.
 In fact, some of the newest features in the specification aren't even implemented in any stable browsers yet.

 So, what do you do with the new stuff?
 Do you just have to wait around for years or decades for all the old browsers to fade into obscurity?